 - Ideas for Subs Who Don’t Speak Spanish

-COVID-19 TECH LESSONS FOR SPANISH CLASSES
+TECH SUB LESSONS and resources FOR SPANISH CLASSES

-There are quite a few teacher and companies pulling together resources to get through the next weeks of distance learning.
 For those of you who can use tech-based lessons, here’s a list of what I have found so far:

 - Watch Salsa Episodes from Georgia PBS.
 Here is an awesome set of activities to go with each episode.